With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

 + PRO: Local schooling is a good option

-Public schooling is free of charge and, as long as expat families are living in a good school district, they can expect a good quality of education.
+Public schooling is free of charge, and as long as newly arrived families live in a good school district, they can expect good quality education.

 + PRO: Lots of options for international schools

-This includes British, German, French and Japanese schools among others.
-International schools also frequently offer the International Baccalaureate, which is a global curriculum allowing easy transition between schools around the world.
+This selection includes British, German, French and Japanese schools, among others.
+International schools also frequently offer the International Baccalaureate, a global curriculum allowing easy transition between schools around the world.

 - CON: Extremely high cost of international schools

-When making the decision to opt for international schooling, expat parents should be mindful of the fact that fees and other associated costs are high and will take up a large chunk of their budget.
+When opting for international schooling, parents should be mindful of the fact that fees and other associated costs are high and will take up a large chunk of their budget.

 Healthcare in New York City